Can One Mini Split Cool Multiple Rooms?

 How does a mini-split AC cool multiple rooms?

-A mini-split AC cools multiple rooms by delivering cooled air directly into the room through a wall-mounted or ceiling-mounted unit.
 The mini-split AC system consists of an indoor unit and an outdoor unit.
 The indoor unit contains a compressor, condenser, expansion valve, and evaporator.
 The outdoor unit contains a compressor and condenser.
 The two units are connected by refrigerant piping and electrical wiring.

 What kind of system do I need to cool multiple rooms?

-A multi-room cooling system circulates cooled air from a single central unit to several remote locations.
-This type of system is most commonly used in commercial settings, such as office buildings and hotels, where separate temperature zones are desired in different areas.
+A multi-zone mini-split cooling system circulates cooled air from a single central unit to several remote units.
+This type of system is most commonly used in commercial settings, such as office buildings and hotels.
 The cooled air is distributed through a network of ducts and vents, typically reaching each room via ceiling or floor registers.
-A multi-room cooling system can be an economical alternative to installing individual window units or central air conditioning in each room.

 To properly set up this mini-split cooling and heating system, you absolutely want a mini-split air conditioner system with the required number of indoor and outdoor handlers and a single compressor.
-You can add between one and nine indoor handlers, though outages normally have better results if you keep the number of indoor units between one and four.

 How many BTUs do I need to cool multiple rooms?